Brownian earthworm: Introduction

-Note that by the pathwise uniqueness of the solutions to \eqref{eq:j13.1}-\eqref{eq:j13.2}, $0$ is an absorbing state for the distance process $\dist(X_t, Y_t)$; that is, if $\dist(X_{t_0}, Y_{t_0})=0$, then $\dist(X_t, Y_t)=0$ for all $t\geq t_0$.
-Theorem \ref{eq:j13.5} says that $\dist(X_t, Y_t)$ never enters the absorbing state $0$ nor converges to 0 as $t\to \infty$.
-Since $D$ is compact, this suggests that $\dist(X_t, Y_t)$ fluctuates and is a ``recurrent" process.
+Note that by the pathwise uniqueness of the solutions to \eqref{eqj131}--\eqref{eqj132}, $0$ is an absorbing state for the distance process $\dist(X_t, Y_t)$; that is, if $\dist(X_{t_0}, Y_{t_0})=0$, then $\dist(X_t, Y_t)=0$ for all $t\geq t_0$.
+Theorem \ref{eqj135} says that $\dist(X_t, Y_t)$ never enters the absorbing state $0$ nor converges to 0 as $t\to\infty$.
+Since $D$ is compact, this suggests that $\dist(X_t, Y_t)$ fluctuates and is a ``recurrent'' process.
 We suspect that $(X_t,Y_t)$ has a stationary probability distribution but this does not follow from recurrence alone.
 Hence, we propose the following

-\begin{conjecture} If the dimension $d=3$ then there is $r_0>0$ such that for $r\leq r_0$ the process $(X,Y)$ has a stationary distribution $Q$ which does not charge the diagonal $\{(x,x):x\in \ol D \}$.
+\begin{conjecture} When the dimension $d=3$, there is $r_0>0$ such that for $r\leq r_0$ the process $(X,Y)$ has a stationary distribution $Q$ which does not charge the diagonal $\{(x,x)\dvtx x\in\ol D \}$.
 There is only one stationary distribution for $(X,Y)$ which does not charge the diagonal. \end{conjecture}

-Since \eqref{eq:j13.1}-\eqref{eq:j13.2} have a unique pathwise solution, if $x_0=y_0$ then $X_t = Y_t$ for all $t\geq 0$, a.s.
-It follows that $(X,Y)$ has a unique stationary distribution $Q'$ supported on the diagonal, characterized by the fact that the distribution of $X$ under $Q'$ is uniform in $D$.
+Since \eqref{eqj131}--\eqref{eqj132} have a unique pathwise solution, if $x_0=y_0$, then $X_t = Y_t$ for all $t\geq0$, a.s.
+It follows that $(X,Y)$ has a unique stationary distribution $Q'$ supported on the diagonal, characterized by the fact that the distribution of $X$ under $Q'$ is uniform in $D$.\eject

-Our state space $D$ for reflected Brownian motion is a subset of a torus because three dimensional Brownian motion is transient so the result analogous to Theorem \ref{eq:j13.5} for the complement of a ball in $\R^3$ is not interesting.
+Our state space $D$ for reflected Brownian motion is a subset of a torus because three-dimensional Brownian motion is transient so the result analogous to Theorem \ref{eqj135} for the complement of a ball in $\R^3$ is not interesting.
+Moreover, the boundary of $D$ has no other component besides $\prt\B(0,r)$ so the relative position of $X$ and $Y$ is determined solely by the interaction of the processes with $\prt\B(0,r)$.

-\begin{problem} Is Theorem \ref{eq:j13.5} valid when the dimension $d=2$? \end{problem}
+\begin{problem} Is Theorem \ref{eqj135} valid when the dimension $d=2$? \end{problem}